MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/tasks/create-maintain-inventory-blocking.md

 # required metadata

 title: Create and maintain an inventory blocking
-description: This topic describes how to use an inventory blocking to prevent physical on-hand inventory from being reserved by other outbound source documents.
+description: This article describes how to use an inventory blocking to prevent physical on-hand inventory from being reserved by other outbound source documents.
 author: yufeihuang
 ms.date: 03/23/2021
 ms.topic: business-process